MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

 {% alert info %}
 Settings that can be changed and saved to EEPROM are marked with <em class="fa fa-sticky-note-o" aria-hidden="true"></em>.
 Options marked with <em class="fa fa-desktop" aria-hidden="true"></em> can be changed from the LCD controller.
 {% endalert %}
+{% alert info %}
+Remember if EEPROM is enabled settings stored in EEPROM will remain in effect even if you change firmware settings.
+So if you change firmware settings always send M502 followed by M500 (assuming you are connected with software like pronterface).
+{% endalert %}

 This section follows the order of settings as they appear.
 The order isn't always logical, so "Search In Page" may be helpful.
 We've tried to keep descriptions brief and to the point.
 For more detailed information on various topics, please read the main articles and follow the links provided in the option descriptions.